Pelvic thrust: Exercise

-As an exercise, bodybuilders commonly add weights (either a barbell or plate) to train the gluteus maximus muscle.
+Hip thrusts can be used as an exercise to train the gluteus maximus muscle.
+The athlete will get into a reclined position and thrust their hips upward to lift weights balanced on their lap.

 Infants

 Pelvic thrusting is observed in infant monkeys, apes, and humans.
 These observations led ethologist John Bowlby (1969) to suggest that infantile sexual behavior may be the rule in mammals, not the exception.
 Thrusting has been observed in humans at eight to 10 months of age and may be an expression of affection.
 Typically, the infant clings to the parent, then nuzzles, thrusts, and rotates the pelvis for several seconds.